tmjo/custom_components/README.md

 # custom_components

-Just a fork of the HEOS-component for Home Assistant.
-Added some preliminary grouping functionality and turn_off feature.
+A few custom_components for Home Assistant - some are forks with modifications, others are made by me.

-Dirty code to be expected :)
+Dirty code to be expected, still learning :)